jtr13/EDAV/contribute.Rmd

 - Make sure your changes are not already an open issue (so as not to have redundant issues)
 - Please thoroughly explain your proposed change when posting a new issue
-- For more info, please considering reading the [Open Source Guide](https://opensource.guide/how-to-contribute/){target="_blank"} on how to contribute.
+- For more info, please consider reading the [Open Source Guide](https://opensource.guide/how-to-contribute/){target="_blank"} on how to contribute.

 ### Solve an Open Issue